 The procedures are a mix of in-patient (childbirth, treatment for chest pain) and outpatient (mammogram, MRI, endoscopy).
 Different hospitals and surgical centers do different procedures, of course.
 Many states are represented, some with one provider and some with many.

 The pricing comes with conditions or caveats.
 Surgery Center of Oklahoma posts its prices online, and describes its prices as binding and guaranteed.
 HCA posts prices online and describes them as estimates only.
 Each of the other sources of pricing has its own conditions and stipulations; Rochester General, for example, is clear to say that doctor and anesthesiologist will charge separately.
+(Update: Rochester General has removed its prices from its web site, and replaced its pricing with a page offering to quote an estimate.)

 Why are we listing prices?